-A review of how the faculty of The King’s College are engaging culture.
+A review of how the faculty and alumni of The King’s College are engaging culture.

 A team of ten King’s students traveled with a staff member to Shanghai, Hangzhou and Beijing to meet Chinese university students, give presentations on cross-cultural topics, and even engage informally with Chinese people and culture by serving in a soup kitchen.